dmmosh/ez-scripts/README.md

 **DEPENDENCIES:**
 - shc - the bash script compiler

-note: dependency will be installed by the install script
+note: dependency will be installed by the install script. the install script will compile the script and place it where it needs to be FOR YOU. i spent way too long coding this.